R3E-Network/neo-contract/README.md

 ### 2.2 build R3E contract

 * `dotnet new -i Neo3.SmartContract.Templates`
-* `cd R3E && dotnet build`, you will see the contract's manifest and nef file at `R3E/bin/sc`
+* `cd R3E && dotnet build`, you will see the contract's manifest and nef file at `R3E/bin/sc`, you will also see the nef debug file which is required for test
+* `cd example && dotnet build`

 ### 2.3 test